Last Updated on

 It was my very first trip with my brand new Sony a6000 camera just weeks after selling all my Canon gear and making the switch to mirrorless.

 When I was shooting, I fully expected to use the HDR technique to create the final sunrise image of Hanauma Bay.
-My consideration for applying the HDR technique here was based on my experience with my Canon since I was not yet entirely comfortably with my new Sony.
+My consideration for applying the HDR technique here was based on my experience with my Canon since I was not yet entirely comfortable with my new Sony.
 Only later during editing did I realize that the Sony sensor has a much wider, dynamic range than my Canon.
 This meant that my calculations when considering the use of HDR had to be adjusted accordingly.

 In the case of the featured photo, I processed it as a single RAW image without using the HDR technique.